rexkoh425/tp/docs/DeveloperGuide.md

 `check` : The command should return an error message saying that the format of contact number is wrong.
 Using `+6577777777` should allow you to add the user successfully now.

+`Test case 3` :

+`details` : Adding a user using `add-user /u john /a 16 /c +65 77777777` <br>
+`check` : The command should return an error message saying that the age is illegal to drive which is true for most countries at age of 16.
+Our legal age is 18 thus changing the age to 18 and above but maximally 100 years old will work now.